jeanpaulsio/notes/general/domain_driven_design/chapter_16.md

 * these layers are more broad  than typically assigned to individual objects.
 * more broad than Modules and Aggregates

-Hopefully this clears things up because i still don't get it:

 > layers are partitions of a system in which the members of each partition are aware of and are able to use the service layers "below" - but unaware of and independent of the layers "above"

-Here's his bolded advice:

 Therefore:

 > Look at the conceptual dependencies in your model and the varying rates and sources of change of different parts of your domain.
 If you identify natural strata in the domain, cast them as broad abstract responsibilities.
 These responsibilites should tell a story of the high level purpose and design of your system.
 Refactor the model so that the responsibilities should tell a story of the high level purpose and design of your system.
 Refactor the model so that the responsibilities of each domain object, aggregate, and module fit neatly within the responsibility of one layer

-* even Evans says this shit is fucking ambiguous. and hopes to clear this up with some examples....

 __Example: In depth: layering a shipping system__